Learn to Market Agricultural Products or Services

 Today successful farmers need to be more innovative than in the past; not just prepared to change, but they need to actively chase new ideas and continually introduce improvements.

-- Be a lateral thinker (ie. Be able to perceive a problem from a range of different perspectives in order to devise original & innovative solutions)
+- Are lateral thinkers (i.e. Perceive a problem from a range of different perspectives in order to devise original & innovative solutions)

-A financially struggling operation may be able to increase their economic viability by turning their attention towards deriving more income by processing their produce, or by providing income generating services such as farm tours or accommodation (eg. Farm stay).
+A financially struggling operation may increase economic viability by turning attention towards deriving more income by processing their produce, or by providing income generating services such as farm tours or accommodation (eg. Farm stay).

-If planning is to be effective, it is essential that you are familiar with changes and trends in any relevant areas of the industry.
+Effective planning means keeping up with changes and trends in any relevant areas of the industry.

-This is usually achieved by being continually vigilant about maintaining awareness:
+This is usually achieved by being continually vigilant about maintaining awareness of:

-- Be Aware of your own property; in particular keep good records (eg, records from the past on weather for a local area).
+- your own property, in particular keep good records (e.g. records from the past on weather for a local area).
 If you know what has happened in the past, you have a basis upon which to predict what is likely to happen in the future.

-Developments in your industry are beyond your control; but knowing about them sooner, will enable you to adapt faster and reduce any negative financial impact (or optimise any financial gain). eg....subscribing to trade magazines, attending shows, field days, associations/societies/clubs, internet, radio/TV shows, department of agriculture, etc.
+- your industry, including developments that are beyond your control.
+Early knowledge gives you time to adapt faster and reduce any negative financial impact (or optimise any financial gain).

-Farming today is affected by industries beyond Agriculture.
+- wider global developments, especially since modern farming today is affected by industries beyond agriculture.
 Decisions & developments in politics, science or economics, amongst others, can result in rapid and dramatic changes to the viability of agricultural enterprises.